robinbramdata/futurejobsai/jobs/executive-leader.md

 **Prompts**:

-**Name: Visualizing the Results**:
+**Visualizing the Results**:
-**Description: Creates an image of what your solution to the need will look like by interactively asking questions about the purpose of the image.
-It uses Dalle to create the image**:
+Creates an image of what your solution to the need will look like by interactively asking questions about the purpose of the image.
+It uses Dalle to create the image:

 "Create a visually striking image inspired by a persuasive speech, focusing on the key elements provided below.
 Answer the following questions to refine the image prompt for maximum impact:
 Task: